hanabi/hanabi.github.io/Reference.md

   * if the color matches a suit that is already completely played or accounted for
 * Note that this convention does NOT apply to the *Rainbow & Black Suits (one of each)* variant.
 In that variant, you must save rainbow 3 and rainbow 4 with a black color clue.

+### Empty Clues

+* *Empty Clues* are clues that touch no cards in a hand.
+On Hanabi Live, each game has the option to allow *Empty Clues*, and we typically disallow this option.
+* If *Empty Clues* are enabled, it allows for a much wider channel of information transfer.
+We have developed an entire convention framework around this channel and it is too complicated to cover in a single section here.
+* If you are interested in learning about in the extended *Empty Clue* conventions, they are documented [on a separate page](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/Empty_Clues.md).

 <br />

 ## Level 3 - Rarely Used Advanced Strategies